emilienogue/egsr2024.github.io/index.md

  EGSR will be preceded by a new joint Workshop on <a href="/MAM-MANER Workshop">Material Appearance Modeling (MAM) and MANER conference</a> on July 2nd.
 The MAM-MANER 2024 workshop will be followed by a joint <a href="/social">MAM-MANER-EGSR drinks reception</a> in the evening on July 2nd that will be open to all attendees of both conferences.
 We look forward to welcoming you to London!

 We are excited to share that recordings of the talks and photos from the 35th Eurographics Symposium on Rendering (EGSR) are now available!
 You can access the <a href="https://youtube.com/@egsr2024?si=UaBpKbSkrktigTga">recordings of the talks</a> and view the photos from the conference: <a href="https://photos.app.goo.gl/XGvLWk1Z7pnm4PrG9">Album 1</a>, <a href="https://photos.app.goo.gl/S2VG3nMe26aRzE39A">Album 2</a>, and <a href="https://photos.app.goo.gl/XGvLWk1Z7pnm4PrG9">Album 3</a>.
-If you would like any of your photos removed, please email the chairs at <a href="chairs-egsr2024@eg.org” <chairs-egsr2024@eg.org>chairs@example.com</a>.
+If you would like any of your photos removed, please email the chairs at <chairs-egsr2024@eg.org>.

 <!-- featured images -->